19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Intelligence.md

 - Most [Spell](../../Magic/Spells.md) effects
 - Certain magical artifacts

-Other use cases that fall in line with these according to referee discretion may also use **INT**
+Other use cases that fall in line with these according to GM discretion may also use **INT**